Knowing how to write a proper sentence is a critical business skill.

 Why are so many businesses finding it necessary to train or refresh their employees in the proper use of grammar?
 There are several reasons:

-• Some schools don’t do a great job of teaching grammar.
-We’re not trying to bash our education system.
+Some schools don’t do a great job of teaching grammar.
+We’re not trying to knock our education system.
 Many schools, both public and private, do a fantastic job.
-But other schools today face unprecedented pressures and challenges—economic, political, and sociological in nature—and teachers can’t work miracles.
-The result is that many young people come out of high school, and even college, without a firm grasp of the rules of grammar.
-Obviously, that shortcoming reveals itself in the work force.
+But other schools today face unprecedented pressures and challenges—economic, political, and sociological—and teachers can’t work miracles.
+The result is that many young people emerge from high school, and even college, without a firm grasp of the rules of grammar.
+That shortcoming reveals itself and becomes only clearer within the work force.

-• Globalization and an increasingly diverse population mix are muddying the grammatical waters.
-As various cultures come together and influence each other—via outsourcing and immigration, for instance—the clear-cut rules that govern language tend to get lost.
+Globalization and an increasingly diverse population mix are muddying the grammatical waters.
+As various cultures come together and influence one another—via outsourcing and immigration, for instance—the clear-cut rules governing language can sometimes blur.
 We are influenced by our friends, our classmates, our coworkers.
-When different cultures and socioeconomic backgrounds blend at work, our language patterns are influenced.
+When different grammars and dialects blend, language patterns can develop new characteristics.
 Of course, this is nothing new.
 Like all languages, English is always evolving.
-It’s just that in today’s world the changes are happening so rapidly that it becomes harder to distinguish the rules of grammar from common usage.
+It’s just that in today’s world, the changes remain so rapid that it becomes harder to distinguish proper grammar from common usage.
 The inevitable result?
 Confusion.

-• The Internet Age has confused the issue even further.
+The Internet Age has confused the issue even further.
 Smart phones, direct messages, and e-mail have changed the way we think about the rules of grammar and punctuation.
-It would not be at all unusual to receive the following “text message” on your phone: “im going 2 da office 4 a mtg.”
+It would not be unusual to receive the following “text message” on your phone: “im going 2 da office 4 a mtg.”
 Now, imagine receiving that message (scrawled, perhaps, on a “While you were out” message pad) twenty years ago.
-You would have branded the writer a dunce!
-Many of today’s young people are so accustomed to seeing this kind of technological shorthand that it seems “right” to them.
-It’s fast; it’s informal; it’s hip.
-The fact that it’s a grammatical trainwreck doesn’t bother them.
-But it might irritate the heck out of an old-school CEO.
-And when you regularly neglect the rules of grammar, it’s not so easy to switch into “old-school CEO mode.”
-In truth, you may not know how.
+You probably would have questioned the writer’s professionalism.
+Many of today’s younger people are so accustomed to technological shorthand that it can seem “right” to them.
+It’s fast; it’s informal; sometimes it’s even symbolic of belonging to the zeitgeist.
+The fact that it’s grammatically unsound doesn’t bother them.
+However, it might have a hard landing with a mature CEO.

-• Our super-competitive business world means that, more than ever, image counts.
-Globalization and technological advances mean that the whole world has become our marketplace.
+Our super-competitive business world means that, more than ever, image counts.
+Globalization and technological advances have made the planet our market.
 That’s exciting.
-But it also means the whole world has become our competition —and that’s more than a little scary.
-When you know that hundreds, if not thousands, of competitors are out there waiting to grab your customers, it tends to keep you on your toes.
-You want to appear smart, polished, professional.
-And that’s where good grammar comes in.
-No manager wants a junior-level assistant sending out faxes or e-mails in which she confuses “its” and “it’s” or uses “who” when she means “whom.”
-When it happens enough, it begins to wear away at your corporate image.
+But it also means the whole world has also become our competition.
+When you know that hundreds, if not thousands, of competitors are out there vying for your customers, it tends to keep you on your toes.
+You want to distinguish you or your business as professional, polished, and smart.
+That’s where good grammar comes in.
+No manager wants a junior-level assistant sending out e-mails that confuse “its” and “it’s” or use “who” when “whom” is correct.
+Details matter to the image of a business.

-Okay, it’s unlikely that a business letter with a comma in the wrong place or ad copy that confuses “affect” and “effect” will sink your company.
-But such errors might keep you from winning that Fortune 500 client you’re wooing.
-In short, poor grammar among the rank and file keeps you from being all that you can be.
+With all of that being said, it’s unlikely a business letter with a comma in the wrong place or an ad that confuses “affect” and “effect” will deep-six a company.
+But such errors might keep you from winning that Fortune 500 client that can really help you grow.
+Good grammar supports the desire to be all that you can be.

 If the article or the existing discussions do not address a thought or question you have on the subject, please use the "Comment" box at the bottom of this page.